23 Apr Parallels Between Jesus & David

 11. After Betray, Friend Hanged Himself

-Ahithophel was King David’s counsel and close friend (1 Chronicles 27:33).
+Ahithophel was David’s counsel and close friend (1 Chronicles 27:33).
 However he betrayed him by give advise to his enemy.
 After finding out that his advice was not followed, he hanged himself (2 Samuel 17:23).
 After Judas betrayed Jesus Christ, he hanged himself (Matthew 27:5).

 12. Throne Forever

-God has promised King David’s offspring will establish a throne and kingdom that will last forever (2 Samuel 7:11-16).
-Jesus Christ is King David’s offspring, who will have a throne and kingdom lasts forever (Revelation 22:3-16).
+God has promised David’s offspring will establish a throne and kingdom that will last forever (2 Samuel 7:11-16).
+Jesus Christ is David’s offspring, who will have a throne and kingdom lasts forever (Revelation 22:3-16).

 13. Cast out Demons